The Amazing Spider-Man: Renew Your Vows: Volume two: Jody Houser era

-Eight years later, and Annie has grown into a temperamental teenager frustrated with her "silly" codename of Spiderling.
+Eight years later, Annie Parker has grown into a temperamental teenager frustrated with her "silly" codename of Spiderling.
 Having trained with the X-Men, she is eager to prove herself.
-A special family day out for The Parkers leads to them combating the forces of Mr. Sinister.
+A special family day out for the Parkers leads to them combating the forces of Mister Sinister.

 Peter, having learned that the Bugle is paying less and less for photos as virtually anyone can take one now on their digital devices, decides to take up the task of teaching once more at Annie's school, which leads to awkward moments between him and his daughter as Annie becomes embarrassed to be in the same hallway as him, fearing he will cramp her style.
 She befriends two students at the school whose experiments mutate them.
 Falling in with a bad crowd, Annie eventually prevents the students from killing Normie Osborn, now also older.
 It is revealed Annie (as Spiderling), and Normie had hung out a lot in their childhood but had lost touch.

 Shortly after this, Peter tells Annie of a time earlier in his and Mary Jane's lives when they saved a passenger ship together during a vacation.
-Back in the present, the Spider-Family again battle Mr. Sinster and save the X-Mansion from an attack by him and several genetically modified Spider-Clones.
-The day is won, but the Parker's family car is destroyed.
+Back in the present, the Spider-Family again battle Mister Sinister and save the X-Mansion from an attack by him and several genetically modified Spider-Clones.
+The day is won, but the Parker family car is destroyed.

 Spider-Geddon and Spider-Girls

-With Annie's parents assisting the war effort against The Inheritors on Earth-616, Annie, with the help of Anya Corazon/Spider-Girl of Earth-616 and May "Mayday" Parker/Spider-Woman of Earth-982, unlocks the mysteries of the Spider-Scrolls and find a means of stopping their enemies.
+With Annie's parents assisting the war effort against the Inheritors on Earth-616, Annie, with the help of Anya Corazon/Spider-Girl of Earth-616 and May "Mayday" Parker/Spider-Woman of Earth-982, unlocks the mysteries of the Spider-Scrolls and find a means of stopping their enemies.
 Annie learns that she is the "Patternmaker", the fourth Spider involved in the prophecy alongside Mayday's brother Benjy (The Scion), Silk (The Bride), and The Other.

-After battling two of the Inheritors on Annie's world, Mayday, Anya and Annie retreat to Loomworld where they find the web of destiny has been sabotaged.
+After battling two of the Inheritors on Annie's world, Mayday, Anya, and Annie retreat to Loomworld where they find the web of destiny has been sabotaged.
 They then use the scrolls to return to Earth-616 and use Annie's web-weaving powers to help the web warriors defeat the Inheritors and their leader Solus.
-As the Web Warriors say their respective goodbyes, Mayday wonders what had become of "The Other", Annie reveals that the totem is still in play and that it's closer to her than she knows.
-Back on Mayday's world, a hand bursts out of a grave, revealing that The Other has fused with Mayday's late-father, Peter Parker of her world, resurrecting him.
+As the Web Warriors say their respective goodbyes, Mayday wonders what had become of "The Other," Annie revealing that the totem is still in play and that it's closer to her than she knows.
+Back on Mayday's world, a hand bursts out of a grave, revealing that the Other has fused with Mayday's late father, her world's Peter Parker, resurrecting him.
 Peter and MJ later attend the funeral of Karn on Loomworld.

 Sometime after the events of Spider-Geddon, Annie was tangled in the Web of Destiny while reforging it.
 After Miles Morales and Spider-Zero free her, she untangles the web and sets everything back to normal.